be fully aware or cognizant of

 celestial cape (which had been lovingly mended and cleaned by his wife and was now as bright and colorful as the day it was made), and she wore a dress that sparkled like water.

-someone who helps to open up a new line of research or technology or art
+someone who helps to open up a new line of technology or art

 We have gathered here tonight to honor one of our